Skip to content

 Section titled “2.
 Demand-Side Threats (Dishonest Agent / Buyer)”

 Attack: Agent A pays, shares signed URL with Agents B, C, D before expiry.
 Countermeasure (protocol): Agent-bound signed URLs.
-Include hash of agent’s license ID in signed payload.
-Edge function validates requester matches bound identity.
+Embed the agent’s RFC 7638 JWK Thumbprint (agent_identity_hash) in the HMAC-signed URL; a capable edge function requires the fetcher to present its public key + an RFC 9421 signature (proof-of-possession) and checks thumbprint(presented key) == agent_identity_hash.
 Implemented via agent_identity_hash on TransactionResponse.

 T9: Systematic caching / content mirroring